TimMorrisDev/MS3-sustainable-supper/README.md

 ___
 # Deployment
-## GitHub Pages

 The project was deployed to Heroku and can be found [here](https://sustainable-supper-club.herokuapp.com/)
-1. Log in to [GitHub.com](https://github.com/) and locate the [MS2-song-remixer repository](https://github.com/TimMorrisDev/MS2-song-remixer) in my account.
-2. Select the repo 'settings' menu and navigate to the 'pages' tab on the left hand side.
-3. In the 'source' section, select the master branch as the source for the site deployment.
-4. Hit 'save' and wait a few minutes for GitHub to process.
-The 'pages' settings tab will now show a message to confirm the repository is being published to the address https://timmorrisdev.github.io/MS2-song-remixer/.

 ## Forking the repository in GitHub
 Forking the repository creates a copy of the original repository in your own account to allow changes to be made without affecting the original repository.